Kkkdddww/weniv_blog/blog/[20240505]_[Quantum teleportation]_[python]_[]_[Project]_[].md

 * A = Alice , B = Bob , Q = Qubit that Alice wish to send

-'''
-This is an overview of the protocol, and I will go through the detailed calculations with the circuit later.
+**This is an overview of the protocol, and I will go through the detailed calculations with the circuit later.**
-'''

 1. Make the entangled quantum state between Alice and Bob.